ACarrig/NUUMobile1/README.md

 - Running the churn prediction models
 - Returning model predictions and analytics to the frontend

+### Data Analysis in Notebooks
+There are some notebooks in the Notebook folder with data analysis on the provided sheet of the file, which can provide insights about the provided data.

+### Python Scripts
+There are several python scripts that processes the data by transforming and returning them in a way for the frontend via flask.
+This includes cleaning the data, filtering the data, getting the needed information from the data such as value counts, and return them as JSON formats.

 ### Model
 The model available for the predictions page include:
 - XGBoost Classifier model
 - Ensemble model (XGBoost Classifier + Random Forest Classifier + Logistic Regression + Gradient Boosting Classifier)
 - MLP Classifier model (Neural Network)

-# What would you work on next?
+Each model has their own python script and saved model in the model building folder.
+You can add datasets to those files as a df to be preprocessed and concanated to the rest of the data.

+# Future Improvements
 - Interactive AI Chat
 - Improve the model
-- add new datasets to be added to the model if it sees that the new dataset has a Churn column and retrain the model with the new added new dataset
+- retrain the model with the new added new dataset that has Churn columns